R-A9/cyberpersona.github.io/README.md

-Final Project in Understanding the Self
+Final Group Project in Understanding the Self
 IT-2A